cs-backup/freecom-graphql-react/README.md

 ## Disclaimer & Credits
 This repo mainly for demo purpose and used in one of React JS Malaysia meetup.
 Big credit to @graphcool-examples.
 Most of code for this demo are based on this repo: https://github.com/graphcool-examples/freecom-tutorial
+And, the code really for demo purpose, code is not clean, and probably not best practices and not intend for production usage :)

 ## What modification I made
 - Removed some freecom-tutorial code not going used in Demo